 A petticoat was an undergarment that hung from the waist and was worn under a skirt.
 In the 1700s, petticoats were sometimes quilted or created from wool or silk to provide extra warmth.
 As skirt styles became fuller, numerous petticoats might be worn, and after bustles became popular, several petticoats were worn to help support the bustle.

-A woman’s suit generally consisted of two unattached and separate pieces.
+The last item in dressing order for women was a woman’s suit.
+This generally consisted of two unattached and separate pieces.
 The bottom piece was the skirt and the upper piece was the taille or waist.
 The taille was a tight-fitting garment that was a cross between today’s suit jacket and yesterday’s blouse or bodice.
 Tailles were usually long-sleeved garments, buttoned to the neck, and sported some sort of collar.